-• Lot Coverage: The project requests a modification for the lot coverage standards of the R-2 zone per 15.405.040(B)(2) which allows up to 60 percent maximum lot coverage, up to 30 percent maximum parking coverage, and up to 70 percent combined maximum lot and parking coverage.
-The proposed project will have a building coverage of approximately 25.8 percent, parking lot coverage of approximately 34.9 percent, and a combined building and parking lot coverage of 60.7 percent.
-The proposed parking lot coverage exceeds the maximum of 30 percent allowed in the R-2 zone.
-However, as proposed, the project would exceed the maximum parking coverage of 30 percent.
+• Lot Coverage, Parking Coverage, and Combined Lot and Parking Coverage: The proposed project requests modification for the lot coverage standards of the R-2 zone per 15.405.040(B)(2) which allows up to 60 percent maximum lot coverage, up to 30 percent maximum parking coverage, and up to 70 percent combined maximum lot and parking coverage.

+The proposed project, which was modified by the applicant on June 2, 2023, will have a building coverage of approximately 25.8 percent, parking coverage of approximately 36.3 percent, and a combined building and parking coverage of 62.1 percent.
+Table 1 below shows a comparison between the initial and modified proposals.